webthinx/examunit-proctoring/README.md

 - **Service** - ExamUnit proctoring service
 - **Service provider** - A legal entity that provides the **Service**
 - **Service API** - An API for programmatically managing the **Service**
-- **Client** - A foreign application connecting to the **Service API**
+- **Client** - A third-party application connecting to the **Service API**
-- **Candidate application** - A web application where a candidate is being examined
+- **Candidate application** - A web application where a candidate undergoes examination
 - **Administration application** - A restricted web application accessible to proctors and administrators.
-Some sections are only available to administrators
+Some sections are exclusively available to administrators.
-- **Incident** - An event that occurs in the process of candidate examination.
-It may be an action triggered by the candidate, the proctor, or an automated action.
+- **Incident** - An event that occurs during the candidate examination process.
+It may be triggered by the candidate, the proctor, or an automated action.

 This document describes the usage of the **Service API**.

 ## Prerequisites

 - `Secret key` and `Access key`
-    - Request access to administration by contacting the **Service provider**.
+    - Request access to the administration by contacting the **Service provider**.
     - Keys to access the **Service API** can be found in the **Administration application** under `Institute settings -> General`.
-    - Ensure that your `Secret key` remains private.
+    - Ensure the confidentiality of your `Secret key`.

 ## Authorization

 Access to the functionality of the **Service API** is granted to **Clients** implementing the following authentication mechanism.

-- Provide your `Access key` in the `Authorization` header using the `token` auth scheme.
+- Include your `Access key` in the `Authorization` header using the `token` authentication scheme.
     - Example: `Authorization: token 7Q89vDKu7izp5Zd4QGHSdByUTNxcI68GIi0v7zZRrwr4LgNWvfnRBr`
 - Sign the request and provide the result in the `signature` field.
-    - The signature is an HMAC-SHA256 hash (using the `Secret key` as a key) of the string built with all the request parameters in the format `name=value`, joined by `?`, and ordered alphabetically by name.
+    - The signature is an HMAC-SHA256 hash (using the `Secret key` as the key) of the string built with all the request parameters in the format `name=value`, joined by `?`, and ordered alphabetically by name.
     - An example of code generating the signature can be found below.
 - Ensure that the `timestamp` field is not older than 1 hour.
 The expected timestamp timezone is UTC+2.